Metalab/web2serial/README.md

 -----------

 * `software/web2serial-core`: Python web2serial service which handles serial and websocket connections
-* `software/web2serial-javascript`: JavaScript API client for websites to talk with a users `web2serial-core` daemon
+* `software/web2serial-javascript`: JavaScript API client for websites to talk with a users `web2serial-core` service

 Getting web2serial up and running